THAT NIGHT – EXTRAS WORLD

 "How did you die?"

-Yoo made speaking gestures.
-Couldn't form complex words yet.
-Mimed writing.
+Yoo made speaking gestures since he couldn't form complex words yet, mimed writing.

 "Shot?
 You were murdered?"